gutabeshu/gutabeshu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a researcher specializing in hydrology, machine learning, and environmental sustainability.
 His work integrates AI/ML technologies with physics-based models to solve global challenges in water resource management and infrastructure resilience.
-With expertise in hydrological modeling and transboundary water management, Guta's research aims to improve global water sustainability and climate adaptation.
-His current initiatives focus on potable water sustainability, adaptive resilience in water infrastructure, advanced hydrological modeling, and AI-driven transboundary river solutions, making him a leader in addressing critical issues related to water and climate in the 21st century..
+With expertise in hydrological modeling and water resources management, my research aims to improve our understanding of global water sustainability, resilience and climate adaptation.
+My current initiatives focus on potable water sustainability, adaptive resilience in water infrastructure, advanced hydrological modeling, and AI-driven transboundary river solutions, making him a leader in addressing critical issues related to water and climate in the 21st century..

 <!-- I earned my PhD in Political Science from the
 [University *of* North Carolina *at* Chapel Hill](https://www.unc.edu) and my